tmtsoftware/esw/docs/src/main/scripts/dsl/services/command-service.md

 The HCD DSL method creates a Command Service DSL entity for an HCD with the provided `Prefix` that can be used to send commands from a script, such as sending Setups or Observes or lifecycle methods e.g. goOnline, goOffline, lock HCD etc. This DSL method provides a default timeout which will be used for commands like submitAndWait, queryFinal etc., but also allows adding an HCD-specific default timeout.
-The built-in timeout is 10.seconds.
+The built-in timeout is 10 seconds.
 Commands requiring a timeout also allow command-specific timeouts.

 HCD takes the following parameters: